metabase/metabase/docs/enterprise-guide/serialization.md

 Both of these flags are optional.

-### Current limitations

-- The serialization feature is not able to identify a dashboard card in the destination if the visualization settings in the source dashboard have changed

 ---

 To learn more, check out [Serialization: preloading dashboards in a new Metabase instance](https://www.metabase.com/blog/serialization/index.html).